klauer/epics-sumo-mirror/doc/reference-sumo.rst

 ``--makeopts MAKEOPTIONS``
     Specify extra option strings for make You can specify more than one of these by repeating this option or by joining values in a single string separated by spaces.
-This option value is stored in the configuration file.
+A default for this option can be put in a configuration file.
 ``--readonly``
     Do not allow modifying the database files or the support directory.
-This option value is stored in the configuration file.
+A default for this option can be put in a configuration file.
 ``--nolock``
     Do not use file locking.
 ``-p, --progress``
     Show progress on stderr.
-This option value is stored in the configuration file.
+A default for this option can be put in a configuration file.
 ``--trace``
     Switch on some trace messages.
 ``--tracemore``